ericchi00/Project-To-Do-List/README.md

 Putting a Space in the project name will break local storage -- fix after session storage

+Refactor code even more to make it easier to read and write more comments => have each js file only have one module

+Remove session/local storage and implement a backend when I learn how

 ## Learned
 Learned how to work with objects and arrays more thoroughly